borisfaure/terminology/README.md

 export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/usr/local/lib64/pkgconfig:/usr/local/lib/x86_64-linux-gnu/pkgconfig:/usr/lib/pkgconfig:/usr/lib64/pkgconfig:/usr/lib/x86_64-linux-gnu/pkgconfig
 ```

-You will need to enusre that the destination library directory (e.g.
+You will need to ensure that the destination library directory (e.g.
 `/usr/local/lib` is in your /etc/ld.so.conf or /etc/ld.so.conf.d/
 files and after installing anything that installs libraries you
 re-run `ldconfig`.
 Please see relevant documentation on ldconfig and